oxford-pharmacoepi/DailyDoseRouteValidationStudy/README.md

 You are in luck.
 The dose calculations were implemented in the R package DrugUtilisation.
 Just follow their vignettes on how to calculate dose here: https://darwin-eu-dev.github.io/DrugUtilisation/

-## Instructions to run the study code reflecting the development
+## If you want to re-run our development code
 Complete the connection details in `CodeToRun.R` and run it.
 Results will be zipped in the Results folder.

 ## Interested in what the development code does?